 The three methods of drug assays include immunoassay, chromatography, and mass spectrometry.
 Immunoassay is the most widely used method for initial testing for DOA and offers results within minutes.
-These tests provide a relatively inexpensive method to detect low concentrations of a substance with an increased degree of specificity.
+They are able to detect low concentrations of a drug with a high degree of sensitivity but lack some specificity.
 This can be most easily performed using point-of-care test kits such as a urine drug cup.
-However, in the clinical setting, point-of-care testing does not perform to manufacturers' claims and untrained staff can improperly interpret test results.
+Unfortunately, in the clinical setting point-of-care testing does not perform to manufacturers' claims and untrained staff can improperly interpret test results.

 Gas chromatography/mass spectrometry (GC/MS) or liquid chromatography (LC/MS) are typically used as confirmatory tests.
-Chromatography is used to separate a specimen into its component parts and mass spectrometry is used to identify those parts.
-Chromatography, LC/MS and GC/MS require specialized training for lab staff and instruments to provide a highly sensitive and specific technique for detecting drugs or metabolites.
-It often takes many hours to obtain results; therefore, these tests are generally not used for preliminary screening in the clinical setting.
-The mass spectrometer is capable of detecting even minute amounts of a given substance and is considered to have the highest specificity of all lab detection methods.8 It is most commonly used for confirmatory test results that are primarily of forensic importance.^{1,8} GC/MS rarely provides results that are clinically necessary or useful beyond those obtained by standard immunoassays or chromatography.8
+Chromatography is used to separate a specimen into its component parts and mass spectrometry to identify those parts.
+Chromatography, LC/MS and GC/MS require highly trained lab staff and instruments to provide a highly sensitive and specific technique for detecting drugs or metabolites.
+It often takes many hours to obtain results, thus these methods are generally not used for initial screening in the clinical setting.
+The mass spectrometer is capable of detecting even minute amounts of a given substance and is considered to have the highest specificity of all lab detection methods.
+It is most commonly used for confirmatory test results that are primarily of forensic importance.
+GC/MS rarely provides results that are clinically necessary or useful beyond those obtained by standard immunoassays or chromatography.